New York State Teachers Retirement System Sells 7,330 Shares of Intuitive Surgical, Inc. (NASDAQ:ISRG)

 Wall Street Analysts Forecast Growth

-A number of equities research analysts recently commented on ISRG shares.
-Barclays lifted their price target on shares of Intuitive Surgical from $385.00 to $430.00 and gave the stock an “overweight” rating in a report on Thursday, January 25th.
-Mizuho lifted their price objective on shares of Intuitive Surgical from $350.00 to $390.00 and gave the company a “neutral” rating in a research note on Thursday, January 25th.
+A number of research firms recently weighed in on ISRG.
 Stifel Nicolaus reiterated a “buy” rating and issued a $420.00 price objective on shares of Intuitive Surgical in a research note on Friday, March 15th.
 Raymond James lifted their price objective on shares of Intuitive Surgical from $372.00 to $435.00 and gave the company an “outperform” rating in a research note on Thursday, January 25th.
+StockNews.com lowered shares of Intuitive Surgical from a “buy” rating to a “hold” rating in a research note on Thursday, February 29th.
+Barclays lifted their price objective on shares of Intuitive Surgical from $385.00 to $430.00 and gave the company an “overweight” rating in a research note on Thursday, January 25th.
 Finally, Wells Fargo & Company lifted their price objective on shares of Intuitive Surgical from $363.00 to $416.00 and gave the company an “overweight” rating in a research note on Friday, January 19th.
 Five analysts have rated the stock with a hold rating and fifteen have assigned a buy rating to the company.
 According to MarketBeat.com, Intuitive Surgical has an average rating of “Moderate Buy” and an average price target of $375.20.

 Read Our Latest Stock Analysis on ISRG